sumibi-yakitori/reqdef/README.md

 # reqstatic

-A thin wrapper of [reqwest](https://github.com/seanmonstar/reqwest)
+A very thin wrapper of [reqwest](https://github.com/seanmonstar/reqwest)

 This is intended to simplify the use of pooling and alleviate the following problems.